[Analysis] Why the EU anti-money laundering list is so short

 The City of London in the UK and Liechtenstein were also hotspots, Michel Koutouzis, a former FATF inspector, who writes books on money laundering, said.

-"If the objective is to clean up the financial system, the [EU] list is weak and unhelpful," Bill Browder, the CEO of UK hedge fund Hermitage Capital, who has investigated Russian money laundering ever since Russian mobsters raided his firm in 2008, also said.
+"If the objective is to clean up the financial system, the [EU] list is weak and unhelpful," Bill Browder, the CEO of UK hedge fund Hermitage Capital, who has investigated Russian money laundering ever since mobsters raided his firm in Moscow in 2008, also said.

 "It's more significant who's not on the [EU] list than who's on it," Browder said.